eas342/tshirt/README.md

  - `ccdphot` - only needed for data reduction of photometric data
  - `emcee` - only needed for time series analysis and model fitting
  - `miescatter` - only needed for fitting Mie extinction to spectra
+ - `photutils` - needed for photometric extraction on images

 ## Usage for Data Reduction
 Edit `parameters/reduction_parameters.yaml`.
 You can specify any number of directories for reducing data.